ToBlick/cs101/slides/welcome.md

 --

-On a scale from 1 (easy) to 5, the course was rated 3.9, 4.5, and 4.1 in previous semesters.
+On a scale from 1 (easy) to 5, the course is usually rated 4 - 5 in previous semesters.
 Note that these are ratings from those students who did not end up dropping the course.
-Roughly half of the students stated they spend 3 to 5 hours a week on the course, the other half 6 to 8.

 --